-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Cheyne Capital Management (UK) LLP (‘Cheyne Capital’) and our affiliated UK entities have taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Cheyne Capital Management (UK) LLP (‘Cheyne Capital’) and our affiliated UK entities have taken and are continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.

 We have assessed the risk of modern slavery to our business and we do not believe we have any high risk areas in relation to slavery, servitude, human trafficking or forced labour.

 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 Cheyne Capital has a zero tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.
 To ensure compliance with this policy we conduct regular checks on our supply chain and provide training to our staff, and operate a number of internal supporting policies.
-We may terminate any contract at any time should any instances of modern slavery and or human trafficking come to light.
+We may terminate any contract at any time should instances of modern slavery and/or human trafficking come to light.

 We operate a number of internal policies and procedures to ensure that we are conducting business in an ethical and transparent manner.
 These include: